superduper-io/superduper/README.md

 </p>

 # How To
-### The following are examples of how you use SuperDuperDB with Python (find all how-tos and examples <a href="https://superduperdb.github.io/superduperdb">in the docs here</a>):
+### The following are examples of how to use SuperDuperDB with Python (find all how-tos and examples <a href="https://superduperdb.github.io/superduperdb">in the docs here</a>):

 - **Add a ML/AI model to your datastore <a href="404">(read more in the docs here)</a>:**
 ```python